 Traditionally, neuropsychological testing has assessed processing speed and precision, closely related to the ability to perform high-order cognitive tasks.
-An individual making a decision under time pressure must constantly rebalance its speed to action in order to account for possible errors.
-A deficit in processing speed appears to be afrequent disorder caused by cerebral damage — but it can be hard to pinpoint the exact cause of the slowdown.
+An individual making a decision under pressure must constantly rebalance one speed to action in order to account for possible errors.
+A deficit in processing speed appears to be a frequent disorder caused by cerebral damage — but it can be hard to pinpoint the exact cause of the slowdown.

 The test was designed to measure RTs and correctness.
 After learning release gesture, the subjects were presented with three tasks:

 This pilot study, conducted on 83 neurotypical participants, is based on a presentation of simple and identifiable visual stimuli in all cultures.
 The MindPulse records the TRs as well as the accuracy of the answers.

 After correctly learning the mouse release movement, the participants passed 3 tasks :

 - A simple Reaction Time task

 - A Go/No-Go

 - A complex Go/No-Go with 2 simultaneous Choices